About

 Professional Qualifications & Memberships

-CPCAB Level 5 Diploma in Cognitive Behavioural Therapeutic Skills and Theory
+CPCAB Level 5 Diploma in Cognitive Behavioural Therapeutic Skills and Theory (CBT)

 CPCAB Level 4 Diploma in Therapeutic Counselling (Integrative - Person Centred, CBT, Psychodynamic)